 The European Union, meanwhile, moved in 2021 to require public CbCR for major multinationals, though the final regime currently being implemented by EU member states only requires reporting on a handful of non-EU jurisdictions and contains numerous carve-outs that allow multinationals to omit critical information.
 First reports are expected in 2025.
-Australia is currently in the process of advancing a public CbCR regime modeled on the GRI standard.
+In late 2024, Australia passed a much more rigorous public CbCR framework, which will require reporting on a much-improved list of high risk jurisdictions, and faithfully incorporates the categories of information required to be reported under GRI 207-4.
+Crucially, Australia's CbCR law does not allow for elective reporting exemptions, as does the EU Directive.
+The bulk of initial disclosures under Australia's new CbCR regime are expected by December 2026.